Baragouine/CGN_ExSUM_EntitiesDet/README.md

 # HSG_ExSUM_NER (extractive summarization and named entity recognition)
 This repository presents and compares HeterSUMGraph and variants doing extractive summarization, named entity recognition or both.

-This repository also present the influence of the summary in relation to the document on performance.
+This repository also present the influence of the summary/document ratio on performance.

 HeterSUMGraph and variants use GATv2Conv (from torch_geometric).